jesperbjerke/laravel-bread/README.md

 # Laravel Bread

 A library to easily handle BREAD (Browse, Read, Edit, Add, Delete) operations through a JSON Rest API.
-Define model definitions, performs validations and proivdes default controller routes.
+Define model definitions, performs validations and provides default controller routes.

 This package makes use of the API Query Builder from https://github.com/jesperbjerke/laravel-api-query-builder